The APT Story – a Calling to Travel

 Now that Geoff and Anne are the proud grandparents of six, the McGeary family business will, down the track, include a fourth generation.
 “I think my parents fostered in us a sense of curiosity for the world.
 And I enjoy passing on that same sense of discovery to my children,” Louise says.

 Geoff McGeary is hardly winding down and is very much part of the company’s innovative approach to travel.
-Up next is the current the roll-out of APT’s new domestic product range including Luxury Short Breaks as well as APT’s Private Air Tours program.
+Up next is the roll-out of APT’s new domestic product range including Luxury Short Breaks as well as APT’s Private Air Tours program.
 In the Kimberley, a $3.1 million upgrade to APT’s exclusive Bell Gorge Wilderness Lodge has been successfully completed and we look forward to welcoming guests back to this wonderful wilderness experience.